-Prerequisite: ET 100 F Introduction to Environmental Technology, ET 130 F Health Effects of Hazardous Materials, and CHEM 101 F Introduction to Chemistry.
+Prerequisite: ET 100 F, ET 130 F, and CHEM 101 F

 Three hours lecture and three hours laboratory per week.
 A study of the requirements and applications of federal, state, and local laws and regulations relating to hazardous materials.
 The course will emphasize compliance with Department of Transportation, OSHA Hazard Communication, SARA Title II Right-To-Know, Underground Tank, Asbestos, Proposition 65, and Air Toxic Regulations.
 The lecture portion of the course will provide the student with an understanding of the legal framework of hazardous materials laws; the laboratory portion will focus on applications of these laws, such as: proper labeling, interpreting Material Safety Data Sheets (MSDS's), permitting and monitoring functions, as well as planning and reporting functions.
 (CSU) (Degree credit)